 - Slip Monitoring - Banks Six-Gun monitors slip conditions in the transmission and controls power output prior to excessive slip that would result in clutch damage and engine derating.

 - Turbo Speed Protection - Six-Gun calibrations maintain a safe speed for the Duramax turbo at all altitudes.

 - FMEA Design - An ActiveSafety feature, Failure Modes Effects Analysis (FMEA) is Banks’ uncompromising design process to ensure that the Six-Gun electronics will in no way impact the durability or function of the onboard vehicle electronics.
 In addition, the Six-Gun constantly monitors its own inputs and outputs to ensure proper function.

-The result of Banks’ diligence and attention to detail is added value.
+The result of Banks diligence and attention to detail is added value.
 Banks puts the extra effort into identifying all aspects of the engine’s capabilities and limits to give the consumer a feeling of confidence when using the product.
-The Six-Gun Diesel Tuner is packed with features that no competitor can duplicate at the same price.
-The Six-Gun with Speed-Loader offers more horsepower and torque at the rear wheels than is claimed by most competitors, often at a lower price and always with more built-in safety.
+The Six-Gun is packed with features that no competitor can duplicate at the same price.
+The Six-Gun with Speed-Loader offers the most horsepower and torque of any product on the market, often at a lower price and always with more built-in safety.

 Please note: The Speed-Loader module mentioned in this article is no longer offered as a separate component.
 Call Banks Power at (800) 601-8072 to find out what specific products are made for your vehicle.